ben-arce-hdz/automation-challenge/README.md

 ### Installing

-Pull the project to your working directory, and add the following dependency to POM.
+Pull the project to your working directory, and download the following dependencies.

 ### Dependencies